why do bees make hives

 This substance has many uses but the most important is as a form of sealant for honeycomb.

-Any gaps or crevices within the honeycomb structure will be filled with Propolis to ensure that it is capable of storing honey or young.
+Any gaps or crevices within the structure will be filled with propolis to make sure it’s capable of storing honey or young.

 Worker bees are equipped with a handy tool when it comes to honeycomb production.